-- VLA or GMRT in snapshot (single short observation) mode. - What's the 'downside' of 2-d (u,v) coverage? - Resolution degrades for observations that are not in the w-direction. - E-W interferometers have no N-S resolution for observations at the celestial equator. - AVLA snapshot of a source will have no 'vertical' resolution for objects on the horizon.
+- VLA, MeerKAT, and GMRT in snapshot (single short observation) mode. - What's the 'downside' of 2-d (u,v) coverage? - Resolution degrades for observations that are not in the w-direction. - E-W interferometers have no N-S resolution for observations at the celestial equator. - AVLA snapshot of a source near the horizon will have no 'vertical' resolution.